robert17/iotf-rtd/docs/reference/security/index.rst

 How do we prevent data leaking between organizations?
 -------------------------------------------------------------------------------
 The topic space in which devices and applications operate is scoped within a single organization.
-When authenticated, the IoT Foundation transforms the topic structure using an organization ID based on the client authentication, making it impossible for data from one organization to be accessed from another.
+When authenticated, the Watson IoT platform transforms the topic structure using an organization ID based on the client authentication, making it impossible for data from one organization to be accessed from another.